rach4el/codeblog/README.md

 - I followed the deployment steps used for CodeInstitutes Django blog to deploy this application.
 The instructions were primarily sourced from the follow-along videos and text steps provided on the Code Institute LMS.
 Please see below for details of setup.

+### Creating the App through Heroku
+You will need to join Heroku by signing up or logging in to Heroku.
+After you have logged in or signed upnto create an account you can access the Heroku Dashboard, you must click 'New' button and chose the option 'Create New App'.
+Entitle your project with a unique name, for example 'RidingReader' Select your current region, e.g. EU, then click "Create App".
+In the Deploy tab, choose GitHub as the deployment method, this may require you to authorise Heroku with Github Access, so you will need to follow the on screen steps to sign and select the chosen repository for creating the app.

 ### To start the project in code environment

 In the command line, type in: python3 manage.py createsuperuser